Osman Nuri Pasha: Military career

 The Allies could not withstand such severe casualties, so they settled in for a siege and fully surrounded Plevna.
 Osman Pasha asked for permission to withdraw before the encirclement was complete, but he was denied.
 By December, with food and ammunition running low and his troops suffering from starvation, cold and disease, Osman knew he could not hold on throughout the winter and that no help from outside was available.
 Instead of surrendering, he chose to try and break through the siege lines.
 On 9 December, the Ottoman army attacked a sector of the Russian line and nearly broke through.
 But the Russians recovered and closed the breach after bitter hand-to-hand fighting, driving the Ottomans back.
 But the enveloped army could not return to Plevna because during the engagement with the Russian forces, the Romanian army had stormed the defenses protecting their rear, making a withdrawal to the fortifications impossible.
 Furthermore, Osman was wounded in the leg by a bullet and his troops panicked, thinking that he had died.
-With his army caught between the Allies, Osman Pasha had no choice but to capitulate surrender to Mihail Cerchez.
+With his army caught between the Allies, Osman Pasha had no choice but to surrender to Mihail Cerchez.

 In 1878, after the Treaty of Berlin was signed on 13 July, which recognized an autonomous Principality of Bulgaria and the independence of the Principality of Romania, the Principality of Serbia and the Principality of Montenegro from the Ottoman Empire, he returned from Russian captivity and received a hero's welcome in Constantinople.
 He was awarded the title of Gazi ("warrior" or "veteran" or "victorious") for gallantry and promoted to the rank of Field Marshal.
 In addition to his Adjutancy title, Osman received the Order of the Medjidiye, First Class Order (Gold), and the Imtiyaz Medal in Gold for his services to the Empire.
 He was made Marshal of the Palace by the Sultan and the Ottoman military anthem, still used today by Turkey, called Plevna March, was composed for his achievements in Plevna.
 He would go on to serve as War Minister on four occasions.